 The Urban County is located in Washtenaw County, which is in the southeastern region of the state of Michigan.
-A total of nine townships-Ann Arbor, Bridgewater, Northfield, Pittsfield, Salem, Scio, Superior, York, and Ypsilanti together with the City of Ypsilanti and the City of Ann Arbor comprise the Urban County.
-Together, they accounted for approximately 87% of the total county population (280,381) in 2000.
+A total of 14 townships-Ann Arbor, Bridgewater, Northfield, Pittsfield, Salem, Scio, Superior, York, Ypsilanti, Dexter, Lima, Manchester, Saline, and Webster together with the City of Ypsilanti, the City of Ann Arbor, the City of Saline, and the Village of Manchester comprise the Urban County.
+Together, they accounted for approximately 90% of the total county population (310,195 out of 344,791) in 2010.

-2008-2013 Urban County
+2012-2015 Urban County

 The Urban County encompasses both rural and urban areas.
-The majority of the population for Ann Arbor, Northfield, Pittsfield, Scio, Superior and Ypsilanti Townships reside in urban areas.
-In contrast, Bridgewater, York, and Salem Townships have more people living in rural areas.
-The City of Ypsilanti and the City of Ann Arbor are entirely urban.
+The majority of the population for Ann Arbor, Northfield, Pittsfield, Scio, Superior, and Ypsilanti Townships reside in urban areas.
+In contrast, Bridgewater, York, Webster, Manchester, Lima, Saline, Dexter, and Salem Townships have more people living in rural areas.
+The Cities of Ypsilanti, Ann Arbor, and Saline are almost entirely urban.